Sachin-251/psychiatrists_api/README.md

 - **POST /api/v1/patient**: Create a new patient
 - **GET /api/v1/:hospitalId**: Fetch all the psychiatrists, their count along with IDs and patient details for a hospital.

+## Contribution

+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
+We welcome contributions from the community!

+Happy coding!

+This introduction provides an overview of the technologies used, outlines the key features, and offers a guide for getting started with the API.
+It also includes a brief description of the available API endpoints and encourages contributions from the community.
+Adjust the content as needed for your specific project.